timofeysie/acknowledge/notes/Core Java.md

 ###Inheritance###
-- overriding: instance method in the subclass that has the same signature as the one in the superclass
+- overriding: an instance method in the subclass that has the same signature as the one in the superclass
 - hiding: a static method in the subclass that has the same signature as the one in the superclass.
 - A subclass does not inherit the private members of its parent class.
 However, if the superclass has public or protected methods for accessing its private fields, these can also be used by the subclass.
 - static methods cannot be overridden since they are invoked on the class itself, not the obj.